-Unfortunately, there is a lot of confusion about the safety of being in a state of ketosis.
+Unfortunately, with the spike in popularity, has also come a lot of confusion.
+Mainly, questions about the safety of being in ketosis.

-The number one reason for this misinformation is due to the assumption that ketosis carries the same dangers of being in a state of ketoacidosis.
+In addition, there is an assumption that ketosis carries the same dangers of ketoacidosis.
 But there is a vast difference between the two.

-Is a dangerous metabolic state that occurs when individuals with type 1 diabetes and occasionally type 2 diabetics are not managing their diabetes properly.
+Ketosacidosis is in fact a dangerous metabolic state.
+It’s one that occurs when individuals with type 1 diabetes and occasionally type 2 diabetics are not managing their diabetes properly.

 It’s caused by a lack of insulin in the body.
 When insulin isn’t being produced by the body, it causes blood sugar levels to rise to very high levels and stored fat streams from fat cells.